 Anti-Corruption Policy and Reforms

-- To provide students with a thorough understanding of the corruption phenomenon.
+- To provide students with thorough understanding of the corruption phenomenon.

-- To provide students with knowledge of the up-to-date experience of anti-corruption policy implementation in different spheres and of the role of the anti-corruption component in the course of public administration reforms, civil service reforms, etc.
+- To provide students with knowledge of up-to-date experience of anti-corruption policy implementation in different spheres and of the role and the place of anti-corruption component in the course of public administration reforms, civil service reforms, etc.

-- To provide students with the methodology for a detailed analysis of possible anti-corruption strategies necessary for fighting corruption in Russia and abroad in different cultural, political, social, and economic settings.
+- To provide students with detailed “pros-cons” analysis of possible counter-corruption strategies, that could be used for struggling corruption in Russia and abroad in different cultural, political, social, and economic settings.

-- To give students an overview of legal regulation in the sphere of fighting corruption (cases from Europe, North America, Asia, Latin America, and Africa).
+- To give students overview of legal regulation in the sphere of fighting corruption (cases from Europe, North America, Asia, Latin America, Africa).

-- To help students to identify the weaknesses of particular anti-corruption regulations and consecutive implementation difficulties in their home countries.
+- To help participating students to identify the problems of anti-corruption regulation and its practical implementation in their home countries.

 - To help students to determine the most urgent and prospective anti-corruption initiatives to be implemented in their home countries.

-- To provide the competencies necessary for effective and rational participation in the development and implementation of such anti-corruption initiatives.
+- To provide the competencies necessary for effective and rational participation in development and implementation of such initiatives.

 - The students will know the theories of the corruption.